evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Comfort

-Genesis GV60 Sport has several features to make your life as a driver or passenger more comfortable.
+Genesis GV60 AWD has several features to make your life as a driver or passenger more comfortable.

 You have wireless charging for your phone.